Are you trying to work out all the c section recovery must haves to help aid in your recovery?

 The most popular nursing pillow is the Boppy Pillow.
 It’s affordable, lasts through multiple kids, and works for tummy time as well.
 Make sure you have extra Boppy pillow covers because your baby will inevitably mess up the covers with spit-up or diaper explosions.

-You may also like our guides on how to wash a boppy pillow and My Brest Friend vs Boppy nursing pillows.
+You may also like this review on My Brest Friend vs Boppy nursing pillows.

 4. High-Waisted Leggings